 Before I end this I'll leave you with one of my favorite videos on village life and village noise.

 Michaela & Ricardo are your FULL SERVICE Real Estate Agents.
-Along with our Retirement Seminars, our over 20 years of combined experience Lakeside, and our network of area Professionals, we help guide you to from beginning to forever in your Retirement Journey to Lake Chapala, Mexico.
+With over 25 years of combined experience Lakeside, and our network of area Professionals, we help guide you to from beginning to forever in your Retirement Journey to Lake Chapala, Mexico.